 Middle East and North Africa: Egypt, Iraq, Jordan, Morocco, Palestinian Territories, Syria

 Sub-Saharan Africa: Benin, Burkina Faso, Dem Rep Congo, Ethiopia, Ghana, Kenya, Mali, Mozambique, Nigeria, Senegal, South Africa, South Sudan, Tanzania

 Latin America and Caribbean: Bolivia, Colombia, Cuba, Guatemala, Haiti, Honduras, Nicaragua, Peru (and Caribbean Program)

 Notes: The Caribbean Program includes the following countries and territories: Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.

 DFATD’s website is available in English and French.

-Profiles of regional and country programs are provided in Where We Work.
+Profiles of regional and country programs are provided in Where We Provide Assistance.

 The Canadian Francophonie Scholarship Program is administered by the Association of Universities and Colleges of Canada.
 Candidates are locally selected in each eligible country, with administration through Canada’s embassies and high commissions.